LuminFX/wii-bowling-data-collector/README.md

 ### Known Issues

+* MMR reading is based purely on screen position, so with slight variation in capture device may cause issues.
 * Pytesseract struggles to read some of the text on screen due to the low resolution output of the Wii.
 Due to this, it 'sticks' for a while in the MMR reading loop.
 Given time, the program continues, however this time is quite inconsistent.
 * WBDC Will occasionally have difficulty reading the bowling score when a new Wii record is set.